-As the largest social network, Facebook reports 2.13 billion monthly active users, a figure that grows by 14 percent each year.
-Most recently, its user base has become a broader representation of the general population, according to Pew Research, with 68% of US adults using it.
-In the 18-29 age range, 81% are on Facebook.
+The largest social network, Facebook reports 2.27 billion monthly active users, as of the third quarter of 2018.
+Most recently, its user base has become a broader representation of the general population, according to Pew Research, with 68 percent of US adults using it.
+In the 18-29 age range, 81 percent are on Facebook.
 Big deal, right?
-What’s surprising is that 78% of Americans ages 30-49 and 61% ages 50-69 are also on the social platform.
-The question that confounds many is, can Facebook be used to advance my career?
+What’s surprising is that 78 percent of Americans ages 30-49 and 65 percent ages 50-64 are also on the social platform.

 Facebook Grows Up

 Though the gap is closing, millennials grew up with Facebook and use it more frequently than Gen X and baby boomers.
 Therefore, using it for professional networking is a more natural process.
 Whereas, for most people who have been in the workplace for decades, LinkedIn is the more straightforward platform to use.
-It is strictly for professional purposes and has far fewer features than that of Facebook, making it ideal for the technologically challenged.
+It is strictly for professional purposes and although it has evolved to support more frequent sharing, has far fewer features than Facebook, making it ideal for the technologically challenged.

 When comparing Facebook’s range of features to that of LinkedIn’s, there is a clear winner from a social perspective.
-With Facebook, one can send digital gifts, poke friends, and create event pages, widgets, and tools for countless other applications.
+With Facebook, you can create event pages, fundraisers, widgets, and tools for countless other applications.
 Learning how to use these features properly can be overwhelming, especially for those who aren't Facebook savvy.
 Therein lies the dilemma for those who wish to both simplify and keep their personal life separate from their work life.

 However, you don’t necessarily need all those features when you are job searching.
 From a business perspective, LinkedIn is the site most employers use to source candidates, and it’s the site a recruiter will check first to learn more about your professional credentials.